Last updated on October 10th, 2019

 Valley Scare, Shakopee MN

 My all-time favorite place to be scared is Valley Scare.
-In the Fall Valley Fair closes a few of its attractions and opens up a few new areas of the park to terrify you with.
+In the Fall, Valley Fair closes a few of its attractions and opens up a few new areas of the park to terrify you.
 Expect a few lines, but it’s worth it.
-Six mazes, three scare zones and three shows you’ll find something that gives you the creeps.
-And don’t worry; there are still 11 different thrill rides available.
+Six mazes, two scare zones and two shows, you’ll find something that gives you the creeps.
+And don’t worry; there are still 12 different thrill rides still open too.
+The scare zone really are terrifing.
+THey do a great job and even though they are an amuseument park, they are worthy of being one of the scariest huanted houses in MN.

 1 Valleyfair Drive, Shakopee MN 55379